A Geometric Theory of Surface Elasticity and Anelasticity: Bulk and Surface Anelasticity

 \subsection{Balance laws of surface anelasticity}

-We assume that both the bulk and the material surface carry prescribed eigenstrains.
+We assume that both the bulk and the material surfaces carry prescribed eigenstrains.
 In the geometric formulation adopted here, these eigenstrains are encoded directly in the bulk and surface material metrics.
 Once the material metrics are specified, the configuration of the body is kinematically incompatible in general, and the resulting residual stresses follow from the balance laws written with respect to these modified metrics.
-The governing equations of anelasticity are obtained by replacing the first fundamental forms of the bulk and material surfaces with their corresponding material metrics in the variational formulation.
+The governing equations of anelasticity are obtained by replacing the geometric descriptors of the stress-free state---namely, the induced bulk metric and the surface first fundamental forms---with the corresponding bulk and surface material metrics in the variational formulation.
 No additional assumptions are required: the structure of the theory is exactly the same as that of classical nonliear elasticity.
 In particular, the bulk and surface equilibrium equations, the balance of linear and angular momenta, and the natural boundary conditions follow from the variational principle, where the constitutive equations are written in terms of the bulk and surface material metrics.
 As a consequence, the balance laws of surface anelasticity retain the same form as those of surface elasticity, with the sole difference that all metric-dependent quantities are evaluated using the bulk and surface material metrics.
 In this sense, anelasticity simply replaces the geometric descriptors of the stress-free state.
 The resulting field equations are therefore identical to \eqref{EL-Compressible-1}-\eqref{EL-Compressible-5}, with the understanding that these equations are now written on a bulk–surface system endowed with its own intrinsic material metrics.

 \begin{remark} In surface anelasticity the material metric is, in general, discontinuous across a material surface.
 This should be kept in mind when interpreting the jump condition in \eqref{EL-Compressible-3}, where the term $\mathbf{P}\mathbf{N}$ appears.
 The normal vector $\mathbf{N}$ is a unit normal with respect to the corresponding material metric $\mathbf{G}$.
 Both the normal on the solid part $\mathbf{N}^{+}$ and the normal from the inclusion side $\mathbf{N}^{-}$ point away from the inclusion and into the bulk solid.
 Since $\mathbf{N}^{+}$ and $\mathbf{N}^{-}$ are normalized with respect to different material metrics (those of the bulk solid and the inclusion, respectively), they are not necessarily equal, i.e., $\mathbf{N}^{+}\neq \mathbf{N}^{-}$.
 Consequently, the two sides of the jump in \eqref{EL-Compressible-3} involve normals that are both metric-dependent and, in general, not equal. \end{remark}